PEmbarach/coffeeie/README.md

 The social network-style layout presents posts from different users, allowing interaction between them through likes, comments and following your favorite users or saving posts of interest.

 ### Current User Goals:
-To keep users coming back again & again to see what is new in terms of news & events, as well as to follow up with other users that they follow.
+Create new posts regularly, seeking interaction with other users.

 ### New User Goals:
 To engage the user in a meaningful way, and encourage them to explore everything that the site has to offer.